DataONEorg/dataone-web/content/features/custom-search.md

   blocks:
   - template: feature-detailed
     type: left
     text: Allow your community to search by geographic location using an interactive map.
 Zoom into the area where your research is focused by setting a specific center point and zoom level for the map.
     image:
       template: image
       type: tilt-right
-      src: /uploads/portals/portals-map-filter.png
+      src: "/uploads/portals/portals-map-filter.png"
+      alttext: ''
+      overlay_effect: ''
     details:
     - name: Area search
       text: Users can filter your data by a specific geographic area.
       icon: map-pin
+      template: ''
     - name: Hide map
       text: Want to turn off the map altogether?
 You can do that too.
       icon: eye-off
+      template: ''
+    headline: ''
+    button:
+      template: ''
+      type: ''
+      color: ''
+      text: ''
+      external_link: ''
+      internal_link: ''
+      icon: ''
+  type: ''
+  background2: ''
+  intro: ''
+  button:
+    template: ''
+    type: ''
+    color: ''
+    text: ''
+    external_link: ''
+    internal_link: ''
+    icon: ''
+  id: ''
 - template: section
   background: major-accent-color
   title: Interested in a DataONE Plus portal?